Skip to content

 }

-Android requires a default values/ folder (without a locale suffix) for your resources.
-However, for Lingo.dev to work correctly:
+Android requires a default values/ folder for your source language.
+To make this work with Lingo.dev:

-1. Rename your default values/ folder to match your source locale (e.g., values-en/)
+1. Rename your default folder to match your source locale (e.g., values-en/)

-2. Create a symbolic link from values/ to your source locale folder:
+2. Create a symbolic link to maintain Android compatibility:

 bash